- Download our Dubai Schools Guide

 - Download our Moving to Dubai Guide (PDF)

-There are no taxes on salaries or wages in Dubai, and sales tax is, for the most part, minimal.
-Despite the favourable tax climate, living expenses can add up, and many expats spend money on luxuries they would not normally have splurged on back home.
+Dubai has no taxes on salaries or wages, and sales tax is minimal.
+Even with the favourable tax climate, living expenses can add up quickly.
+Many people find themselves spending on luxuries they wouldn’t have considered back home.

 Cost of accommodation in Dubai